 - After mapping out who you feel is essential to speak at your commencement (superintendent, principal, valedictorian, salutatorian, and special honorees, et al) determine if you want to use Facebook Live or Youtube Live to stream your live event.
 See these quick tips on using Facebook Live or read this article on How to Go Live with Youtube.

 - Line up your camera/production crew.
-You might have an existing relationships with local public access TV organizations, so explore those or in-house staff- or student-run media production sources.
+You might have existing relationships with local public access TV organizations, so explore those or in-house staff- or student-run media production sources.

 Live stream your principal's address, then post an archive version of it on your Virtual Graduation Center page.